-Researchers to study the impact of Covid-19 and musculoskeletal health during lockdown19 May 2020
+Researchers study Covid-19 impact and MSK health in lockdown19 May 2020

 Researchers at the University of Aberdeen have been awarded £52,000 to investigate the impact of lockdown on patients with arthritis and other musculoskeletal conditions.
 Specifically focusing on psoriatic arthritis, ankylosing spondylitis and chronic pain conditions including fibromyalgia.